errai-/sudoku-/README.md

 # sudoku-
-A c++ implementation of a sudoku solver with a SAT-solver'y implementation
+A c++ implementation of a sudoku solver with a SAT-solver'y implementation.
+Solution not fully satisfactory, and a newer rewritten revision is found in SAT-sudoku.